 Like Devils Lake, this body of water has no natural inlets or outlets and is fed by runoff from its surrounding area.
 At one time Stump was fairly shallow and salty, supporting only northern pike and a meager population of yellow perch.
 In the late 1990s and early 2000s, however, it came into its own when a massive influx of water caused Devils Lake to swell to the point it began to empty into Stump.

 Northland Fishing Tackle’s Cody Roswick, who owns and operates Fin-Hunters Guide Service guides anglers on waters in North and South Dakota, including Stump Lake.
-“It’s a unique fishery,” he says, “in that there is a lot of brush, trees and flooded wood around the lake.
+“It’s a unique fishery,” he says, “in that there is a lot of brush, trees, and flooded wood around the lake.
 You’ll also find a lot of rocks and rock piles, but very little weed growth.
-And along with natural structure, sunken roadbeds, stock ponds, old farm machinery and buildings and foundations are scattered along the bottom.”
+And along with natural structure, sunken roadbeds, stock ponds, old farm machinery, and buildings and foundations are scattered along the bottom.”

 Anglers can access the water on the east shore at Stump Lake State Park, or on Tolna Bay about 3 miles north of the town of Tolna on Hwy.
 24. And while Stump Lake is unique in its makeup, fishing tactics used for walleyes are straightforward.
 In the spring, after ice-out and the water has had a chance to warm up a bit, anglers generally focus on jigging shallow water—3- to 6-foot depths.

 “From the time walleye anglers start fishing in the spring through late June, the casting bite is usually very good,” says Roswick, “especially when the water’s churned up a bit.
-You can catch fish on rock piles and a few roadbeds that are barely submerged, but for the most part it’s all about casting to the shoreline and to structure that’s connected to the shore.”
+You can catch fish on rock piles and a few roadbeds that are barely submerged, but for the most part, it’s all about casting to the shoreline and to structure that’s connected to the shore.”

-The guide recommends a straight swimming retrieve close to bottom with an 1/8- or 3/16-ounce RZ Jig and Impulse® Swim’n Grub body, or a similar size Mimic Minnow® Shad.
+The guide recommends a straight swimming retrieve close to the bottom with a 1/8- or 3/16-ounce RZ Jig and Impulse® Swim’n Grub body, or a similar size Mimic Minnow® Shad.
 “You don’t have to do a lot of popping or twitching,” he says.
 “Just a nice, steady swimming retrieve.
 Sometimes they’ll be more willing to chase and you can speed up a bit, but let them tell you what they want.”

 White is a solid color choice, he adds, but firetiger and perch patterns produce as well.

 As summer progresses and the water warms further, some walleyes migrate toward mid-lake rock piles and sunken roadbeds.
-Here, jigs, crankbaits and slip-bobber rigs all produce.
+Here, jigs, crankbaits, and slip-bobber rigs all produce.
 Many fish, however, take up residence in the lake’s abundant flooded timber.
 Now is when Roswick recommends heading to the eastern bay on the lake’s south end.

 “The entire west shoreline of the bay is covered with standing oak trees out to about 30 or 35 feet,” he says, “and with good sonar equipment you can see walleyes in among the woody cover.”